 More stories: Once Andreas and I had to cross a slope of loose rocks.
 He was above me on the slope.
 Suddenly a rock I was holding onto broke away, and I fell backwards.
-If Andreas hadn't been able to catch me, I would have fallen all the way down.
-Once when we were coming back from the Mont Blanc, we just missed an ice avalanche, which is even worse than a normal avalanche.
+If Andreas hadn't been able to catch me.
+I would have fallen all the way down.
+Once when we were coming back from the Mont Blanc, we just missed an ice avalanche, which is even worse than a snow avalanche.
 If we had passed a few minutes later, it would have caught us.
 Another time, I was climbing the Schiahorn, above Davos, on my own when I came across an ibex, which is a beautiful and strong animal.
 This one wasn't afraid of me.
 I lifted a stone to toss towards him to see if he would move.
 He moved an inch, then rose on his hind legs as if to fight.
 I returned the way I'd come!
 Something similar happened to me above Rougemont, on a small mountain path on the way to the Gummfluh.
 And another time, south of Engadin, we heard something that sounded like rocks tumbling down, but this wouldn't have been possible in that area.
-When we looked up, we saw two ibexes fighting, impressively hitting their horns together.
+When we looked down we saw two ibexes fighting, impressively clashing their horns together.

-Andreas and I twice climbed the Tinzenhorn, near Davos.
-The mountain sits at the end of the Davoser Valley, looking quite spectacular, somewhat like the Matterhorn.
-And we found some aluminium parts of a downed American bomber.
-Once when we were climbing there in the early morning, I heard what I thought was a propeller plane; instead, it was a falling rock.
+Andreas and I twice climbed the 3,173 m Tinzenhorn.
+Sitting spectacularly at the end of the Davoser Valley, it resembles the Matterhorn.
+We found some aluminium parts there from a downed American bomber.
+The sound of falling rocks made me wonder whether a propeller plane was flying nearby.

 Another high mountain we climbed twice was the 4,314 m Grand Combin.
-The second time, Andreas declared, "Never again."
-There is a passage under that glacier and several people have died there over the years.
-The most dangerous aspect is that parts of the glacier can break off.
+After our second climb, Andreas declared "Never again."
+One has to pass under the glacier where loosened blocks of ice threaten, and not long beforehand, six climbers had been killed in an icefall there.